5 Things You Should Know About the 2015 Changes in the Value of Pro Bono

 #2: What Are the Signs Businesses Are Paying Attention to Pro Bono Services?

-While corporate giving has grown for the majority of the world’s largest companies the past three years, pro bono support is one of the many factors that contributed to this increase in corporate giving (CECP, in association with The Conference Board.
-Giving in Numbers: 2015 Edition).
+While corporate giving has grown for the majority of the world’s largest companies the past three years, pro bono support is one of the many factors that contributed to this increase in corporate giving (CECP, Giving in Numbers: 2015 Edition).

 For example, the number of companies offering pro bono grew from 40% of companies in 2012 to 51% in 2014.
 In 2014 alone, our newest data, healthcare companies took the lead in offering pro bono programs to their employees, followed by technology companies.
 See more information on the trends in a blog entry by Data Insights Manager, André Solórzano earlier this week.